tschuelia/ml-numerical-analysis/README.md

 # Branches
 This repository consists of 4 branches:
 1. master: This branch contains the pipeline we used to run RAxML-NG, IQ-Tree, and FastTree during Study 1 on Data Collection 1.
-2. raxmlng_new_datasets: This branch contains the pipeline we used to verify our findings for the likelihood epsilon thresholds in RAxML-NG on Data Collection 2.
+2. raxmlng_study2_study3: This branch contains the pipeline we used to verify our findings for the likelihood epsilon thresholds in RAxML-NG on Data Collection 2 (Study 2), as well as the code for the bootstrapping analyses of Study 3.
-3. iqtree_new_datasets: This branch contains the pipeline we used to verify our findings for the likelihood epsilon threshold in IQ-Tree on Data Collection 2.
+3. iqtree_study2: This branch contains the pipeline we used to verify our findings for the likelihood epsilon threshold in IQ-Tree on Data Collection 2 (Study 2).
-4. raxmlng_study2: This branch contains the pipeline we used to analyze the separated likelihood epsilon thresholds in RAxML-NG during Study 2 on Data Collection 2.
+4. raxmlng_study4: This branch contains the pipeline we used to analyze the separated likelihood epsilon thresholds in RAxML-NG during Study 4 on Data Collection 2.